 Vegetables/Fruit: Carrot or celery sticks, apples, raisins, fun fruit or roll-ups, banana

-In order to assist us in promoting wellness in our classrooms and protect the health of other children, please keep your child home if he/she has been sick during the night, is running a fever, or has a severe cough.
-Notify the school when your child will be absent for any reason and especially when your child has a communicable disease or other health problem which may be of concern to others.
-This can be especially important with matters such as head lice.
-Be advised that when any child becomes ill during school hours, the parents will be called to take him/her home.
+To assist us in promoting wellness in our classrooms and protecting the health of other children, please keep your child home when he or she becomes ill.
+That applies if your child becomes ill during the night, has a fever, or a severe cough.
+Please notify us when your child will be absent for any reason.
+Let us know if your child has a communicable disease or other health problem, which might be a concern to the safety of others.
+That can be especially important with matters such as head lice.
+Be advised that when any child becomes ill during school hours, we notify parents to take their child home.

-The staff will take care of very minor injuries (i.e. first aid type).
-You will be notified of any treatment given.
-If an emergency arises beyond this, every effort will be made to contact you and/or your contact person, and/or your doctor.
+Our staff will take care of minor injuries.
+We will notify you of any treatment given.
+If an emergency arises beyond this, we will make every effort to contact you, your designated contact person, and possibly your family doctor.

-The task of Christian education is to ground the student in the Word of God, so that the student may grow in faith (Romans 10:17) and in service to God and others (1 Peter 2:9), Ephesians 2:10).
-The primary objective of responsible discipline is to insure that each student may learn in an environment that is safe, productive, and conducive to learning.
-With this in mind, each student is expected to act in a responsible manner, with proper respect for God’s Word, for the teacher, and for other students in the classroom.
+The task of Christian education is to ground the student in the Word of God so that the student may grow in faith (Romans 10:17) and service to God and others (1 Peter 2:9), Ephesians 2:10).
+The primary objective of responsible discipline is to ensure that each student may learn in an environment that is safe, productive, and conducive to learning.
+With this in mind, each student must act responsibly, with respect for the Word of God, our teachers, and other students in the classroom.

-Discipline is expected to be maintained by the classroom teacher in a serious, consistent, fair, and impartial manner.
-If such discipline does not resolve the behavior problem, the headmaster and parents will be included to help bring about correction, confession, and forgiveness.
+Expect discipline to be maintained by the classroom teacher in a serious, consistent, fair, and impartial manner.
+If such disciplinary action does not resolve the behavior problem, the pastor and parents will step in and help bring about correction, confession, and forgiveness.

 Behave responsibly: Students will be responsible for their behavior.

-Respect Authority: Students will honor and obey the headmaster, teachers, aides, parents and others in authority.
+Respect Authority: Students will honor and obey the pastor, teachers, aides, parents, and others in authority.

 Respect Others: Students will show care and concern for the safety and space of others.